MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/install-solution-upgrade.md

 1. Accept default name or specify the custom location name used for Azure Arc services.

 1. Specify network IP address information.
-A total of six, conntiguous IP addresses is required, defined by an IP address range.
+A total of six, contiguous IP addresses is required, defined by an IP address range.
 IP addresses in the range must:

    - Not be in use.
    - Meet outbound connectivity requirements.